It's common to focus on prominent muscle groups, but overlooking smaller muscles like the teres major can hinder your strength-building journey.

 They are much smaller than the dominant latissimus dorsi, which also originates at the shoulder blades .

-Collectively, these muscles control the movement of the arm around the rotator cuff and stop the humeral head from sliding out of position .
+Collectively, these muscles control the movement of the arm around the rotator cuff and stop the humeral head from sliding out of position, according to the National Library of Medicine .
 And that's important for many different other exercises.

-The more strain you place through a weight lifting routine on shoulder adduction, the more support you need to stabilize the joint.
-And that's why it's important to strengthen the teres muscles on a regular basis.
+The more strain you place through a weight-lifting routine on shoulder adduction, the more support you need to stabilize the joint.
+And that's why it's important to strengthen the teres muscles regularly.

 What Is The Main Function Of The Teres Major?

-The main function of the teres major is to facilitate shoulder movement and arm rotation .
+The main function of the teres major is to facilitate shoulder movement and arm rotation, according to the Physiopedia .

 It also plays a role in supporting the rotator cuff joint during strenuous movements so that the arm bone doesn't pop out of the joint socket.